 These advantages will make a difference, but there are additional benefits you can obtain with the cloud.
 First is better visibility across the entire network.
 That’s not always achievable when using segmented systems or onsite monitoring tools.

 Second is the ability to remotely manage and monitor your operations.
 A cloud-based system is accessible from anywhere.
-You’ll be able to monitor from the office, the field or working remotely.
+You can monitor from the office, the field or remotely.
 As the world continues to restructure its workforce, this is a must-have.

 Relying on outdated systems to monitor can no longer sustain your operations.
 It’s time to make a transition and deliver the best monitoring support for your customers.
 We can help you transform your operations with solutions that drive real-time monitoring.